bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/bitcoin-randd-panel.md

 Gloria: 00:29:05

-I think there might be some, sorry, sorry.
 I just wanted to attach, I think this is one of the main things that I love about Bitcoin as opposed to all other software engineering, where it's like, okay, here's what we want our security model to be, and we're not gonna budge on any of these security assumptions, and we'll build bottom up, and over time, we'll build whatever the features are.
 Because you're not gonna go, and I like that, whereas other places, it's like you're not gonna go to a VC pitch meeting and be like, we need five years to strengthen our security model, and then we can start building features.
 Like that's just not how the world works, right?